 Before we can start using the SAS program and learn how to write the code and match it to our data and trials, we need to be aware of different versions of SAS that we have access to.

 Available Versions of SAS

 - PC Standalone Version – PC-SAS or SAS 9.4

 - Available for Windows ONLY – if you’re using a Mac, you will need to have a VM to emulate Windows to run this version

 - Available through CCS Software Distribution Centre for a fee, please check https://guelph.onthehub.com/WebStore/Welcome.aspx for updated pricing and access information or email firstname.lastname@example.org for more information

 - SAS OnDemand For Academics – SAS Studio

 - This is SAS’ in the cloud version of the University Edition

-- Environment is the same as the University Edition, the difference is that you are using the SAS service in the Cloud, all your files are stored in the Cloud and not on your local system, and you are using their computer resources NOT your own system – accessed through a web browser with your own personal login
+- Since this is a Cloud system – please recognize that your data and programs reside in the cloud and NOT on your local system, and you are using their computer resources NOT your own system – accessed through a web browser with your own personal login

 SAS is an extremely large and complex software program with many different components.
 We primarily use Base SAS, SAS/STAT, SAS/ACCESS, and maybe bits and pieces of other components such as SAS/IML.